 Review your comic and make any changes that you see fit!

-Now that your comic strip is complete, you can print it, make it an animated gif, download it, or even share it as a slide presentation!
+Now that your comic strip is complete, you can print it, add it to a blog, make it an animated gif, download it, or even share it as a slide presentation in the classroom!
 Storyboard That makes it super easy to be silly, have fun, and get creative!